mongodb-developer/atlas-app-webauthn-fingerprint-auth/README.md

-# realm-webauthn-fingerprint-auth
+# Atlas-webauthn-fingerprint-auth
-A demo application to showcase how to use Realm, Atlas and [WebAuthn](https://webauthn.guide/) package to fingerprint authenticate users on websites
+A demo application to showcase how to use Atlas App Services, Atlas and [WebAuthn](https://webauthn.guide/) package to fingerprint authenticate users on websites

 Require a finger print reader device on the running demo host.
 Tested on Chrome web browser.